83bar is a marketing agency specializing in healthcare.

 As clinic managers complete each task, it can be cleared so that any other schedule coordinators at the clinic do not duplicate the work.

-All future appointment changes (new bookings, cancellations, reschedules) are focused on transferring those changes to the clinic's electronic health records (EHR).
+All future appointment changes (new bookings, cancellations, reschedules) are focused on tasking the user to transfer changes to the clinic's electronic health records (EHR).

-All past appointment notifications are focused on updated the 83bar dashboard.
+All past appointment notifications are focused on updating the 83bar dashboard.